katiesangpark/100-DAYS-OF-CODE/README.md

 - <a href = "https://youtu.be/eBu1Z_FBwb4">Divide and be conquered (Intro to computer science) - Udacity </a>
 - <a href = "https://youtu.be/T68vN1FNY4o">Master Theorem</a>

-2. Tried to solve devide-and-conquer algorithmic problem on LeetCode, but failed.
+2. Tried to solve devide-and-conquer algorithmic problem on LeetCode, but failed to solve it.
 Still working on.
 (<a href = "https://leetcode.com/problems/different-ways-to-add-parentheses/description/">241.
 Different Ways to Add Parentheses
 </a>)